CameronBurley/DominosPizza/README.rst

 Disclaimer
 -----------
 This was part of a code-along I did with one of my favorite Youtubers TechWithTim.
 He is an amazing youtuber and I learned so much during this tutorial.
 This is a script utilizing Domino's API to order pizza.
+The code-along took place in tutorial.py along with some minor adjustments here and there.

 This is Tim's fork of https://github.com/gamagori/pizzapi